hipe/tmx/common/doc/issues/065-testing-events-notes.md

    off the queue and compare it then and there."

-this way, as soon as an expectation fails we can inspect the state of the SUT at that moment; as opposed to "expect event" which uses two other alroithms, the latter of which is:
+this way, as soon as an expectation fails we can inspect the state of the SUT at that moment; as opposed to "want event" which uses two other alroithms, the latter of which is:

 our favorite way to test emissions now is to run the whole test case